MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/index.md

 - Manage operating system updates for all your Windows servers, both on-premises or in the cloud, with [Azure Update Management](azure-update-management.md)
 - Monitor servers, both on-premises or in the cloud, and configure alerts with [Azure Monitor](azure-monitor.md)
 - Apply governance policies to your on-premises servers through Azure Policy using [Azure Arc for servers](/azure/azure-arc/servers/overview)
-- Secure your servers and get advanced threat protection with [Azure Security Center](/azure/security-center/windows-admin-center-integration)
+- Secure your servers and get advanced threat protection with [Microsoft Defender for Cloud](/azure/security-center/windows-admin-center-integration)
 - Connect your on-premises servers to an Azure Virtual Network with [Azure Network Adapter](https://aka.ms/WACNetworkAdapter)
 - Make Azure VMs look like your on-premises network with [Azure Extended Network](/azure/virtual-network/subnet-extension#extend-your-subnet-to-azure)